 Alex thought for some moments and answered, “I am as happy as the fates will allow.”

-The media hysteria surrounding their very public romance had the Alex and Sheila on the cover of every magazine in the checkout isles of the world’s supermarkets for a solid month.
+The media hysteria surrounding their very public romance had the Alex and Sheila on the cover of every magazine in the checkout aisles of the world’s supermarkets for a solid month.
 Eventually, the frenzy died down a bit, and they were able to have some peace.
 He took her to one of his islands, and they watched the sun go down over the featureless expanse of the Atlantic as they dined on the beach.

 “Marry me,” said Alex simply, handing Sheila a glass of Champagne.